dbt-labs/docs.getdbt.com/website/blog/2020-07-01-how-to-create-near-real-time-models-with-just-dbt-sql.md

 :::caution More up-to-date information available

 The information contained in this blog post is outdated!
-You should now refer to the most recent blog post [about materialized views](/blog/announcing-materialized-views).

-You can also see our official documentation about [materializations](/docs/build/materializations).
+You should now refer to the most recent blog post [about materialized views](/blog/announcing-materialized-views) or our official documentation about [materializations](/docs/build/materializations).

 :::